rguske/rguske.github.io/post/vmware-microsites-you-should-bookmark/index.md

 **Customer:** *I know Storagehub, but I´ve never heard of vSphere Central.*
 {{< /admonition >}}

-This is basically how the conversation went and I told him as well as my TAM peer <a href="https://twitter.com/TinaKrogull" target="_blank">Tina</a>, she was with me on this session, that I will provide a collection of the VMware Microsites I know, together in a post.
+This is basically how the conversation went and I told him as well as my TAM peer <a href="https://twitter.com/TinaKrogull" target="_blank">Tina</a>, who was with me on this session, that I will provide a collection of all the VMware Microsites I know, together in a post.

 {{< admonition info "Info" true >}}
 What is a Microsite?